 Your time horizon is the timeframe in which you want to have met your savings goal.
 The longer your time horizon, the more risk your portfolio can tolerate.
 Short-term goals need a more conservative strategy.
 If you are in your twenties and saving for retirement, riskier investments are more advisable than if you are saving for the down payment on your first home or if you are managing your retirement portfolio at age 60.
 Time horizon should weigh more heavily than your personal preference when assessing your risk tolerance.

 Any investment portfolio should be reevaluated on a regular basis to ensure that funds continue to be allocated appropriately as circumstances change.
 For example, your goals may change over time, and your risk tolerance will certainly change as you approach the time horizon for long-term goals.

-Boelman Shaw Capital Partners in Des Moines is an independent financial consulting company.
+Boelman Shaw Tax & Financial Planning in Des Moines is an independent financial consulting company.
 We are not in the business of selling investments.
 Rather, we consult with our clients to provide professional advice on the best investment options available to them, based on individual circumstances.
 Because we provide tax planning as well as financial planning services, we can give our clients more complete and thoroughly informed advice about how to get the most out of their investments, considering both the investments themselves and how they fit into the clients’ total tax picture.